mvoyevoda/web102_prework/README.md

 Sea Monster Podium is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: 10-20 hours spent in total (Majority of time was spent re-learning HTML/CSS, JS, Responsive Design, DOM Manipulation, Destructuriing, etc)
+Time spent: 10-20 hours spent in total (Majority of time was spent re-learning HTML/CSS, JS, Responsive Design, DOM Manipulation, Destructuring, etc)

 ## Required Features